Pathoschild/smapi-mod-dump/source/~daleao/Modular Overhaul/Modules/Slingshots/README.md

 Some ammunitions have also been tweaked, either for immersion or balance:
 - Coal: 15 damage >> 2 damage - *Have you ever held a piece of coal?
 That stuff is brittle, and weaker than raw wood, so the damage has been reduced accordingly.
 Not that anybody uses this as ammo anyway.*

-- Explosive Ammo: 20 damage >> 5 damage ﻿- *Explosive ammo is meant to be used as a mining utility only, so it's damage has been reduced to reflect that.
-If you'd like to use slingshots for combat and mining simultaneously, consider taking up the Rascal profession (requires the Professions module).*
+- Explosive Ammo: 20 damage >> 2 damage ﻿- *Explosive ammo is meant to be used as a mining utility **only**, so it's damage has been reduced to reflect that.
+If you'd like to use slingshots for combat and mining simultaneously, consider taking up the [Rascal](../Professions) profession.*

+### Archery

+This module is fully compatible with [Archery](https://www.nexusmods.com/stardewvalley/mods/16767), and I encourage you to use it with the

 ## Compatibility

 - **Not** compatible with other mods that overhaul slingshots, such as [Better Slingshots][mod:better-slingshots] or [Enhanced Slingshots][mod:enhanced-slingshots].
 - **Not** compatible with the likes of [Combat Controls][mod:combat-controls] or [Combat Controls Redux][mod:combat-controls-redux], as those features are already included in this and other modules.
 - While the Infinity Slingshot will appear in [CJB Item Spawner][mod:cjb-spawner], it will be incorrectly classified as a Melee Weapon and will be unusable if spawned in this way.
 This is due to CJB not recognizing non-vanilla slingshots.
 This likely will be fixed in game version 1.6.
-- Compatible with [Archery][mod:archery] bows and crossbows.
+- Compatible with [Archery][mod:archery] and the accompanying [Starter Pack](https://www.nexusmods.com/stardewvalley/mods/16768).
+Install and the misc.
+Rebalance file for the complete experience.

 <!-- MARKDOWN LINKS & IMAGES -->